 Sascha Nitsche - Our Master Carpenter colleague consultant from Germany who has inspired us with his extensive knowledge of timber framing, CAD design, timber restoration and Building Biology wherby breathability is engineered into houses to avoid dangerous mould and toxin build up, whilst maintaining super efficient insulation, and the use of natural, non toxic, construction materials which avoid dangerous 'offgassing' as products break down. www.zimmerei-nitsche.de

-More on combining locally sourced timber frames with other natural building materials and Building Biology to follow .....
+February 2018 we are off to a timber and natural building materials fair in Germany.
+More information on combining locally sourced timber frames with other natural, non toxic building materials and Building Biology healthy homes principals will follow .....

 Below: Sascha Nitsche - and our highly enthusiastic next generation of craftsmen!

 We are based in the beautiful Tamar Valley in West Devon.

 Our workshop is in (partly) converted cattle sheds on Philleigh Farm, Bere Alston, PL20 7HJ, approximately 6 miles from Tavistock and 13 miles North of Plymouth.